pascalsekley/Projet-AMT/README.md

 ##Introduction
 In this repository we have a web application that runs on a wildfly server in which the application is autodeployed.
 The application is launch via a docker container.
-The principal goal of the  project is to apply the technologies, techniques and design patterns (MVC, DAO) presented during the Multi-Tiered Application course.
+The principal objectif ot the  project is to apply the technologies, techniques and design patterns (MVC, DAO) presented during the Multi-Tiered Application course.
 We used Java EE application server, netbeans to develop the web application, and JAX-RS API in order to have a Restfull application.

 ##Goal
 1. *Design and implement a page with a login and registration form*